 22 year-old Sam Austins is a bit of an enigma in the Detroit rap scene-- influenced by the street side of things, but with Motown in his blood and an unapologetic love for Kanye West, Toro y Moi, and groups like Paramore, he’s pushing boundaries while he crosses them.
-He end 2017 with an EP ("ANGST") that the city's Alt Weekly called the best project of the year by an emerging artist, echoing praise by national publications.
-He was named their #1 urban artist to watch from the city.
+He ended 2017 with an EP ("ANGST") that the city's Alt Weekly called the best project of the year by an emerging artist, echoing praise by national publications.
+He was named their #1 urban artist to watch.
 Last spring, he over-sold Detroit's El Club for his first headlining show, putting 650 people in the 500 cap room.
 Since then he’s shared stages with Post Malone, 21 Savage, Pusha T, Playboi Carti, Vince Staples, and Danny Brown at home, and supported Black Milk in NYC, Los Angeles, and Chicago.
 He played an 8pm set at Detroit’s 2019 Movement Festival.
 He’s been streamed some 2 millions+ times, featured on Spotify’s Most Necessary, Alternative R&B, and Chill Vibes playlists, Ebro’s Motivation Mix, and has been covered by the likes of Billboard, Pigeons & Planes, Lyrical Lemonade, Fake Shore Drive, Elevator, Earmilk, Rookie Mag, Adam22, Boi-1da, and more.

 After his debut streaming singles "Fiji" and "Right Here 4 U" garnered a million streams last summer, Sam Austins released his official debut project, a sonic journey into the underbelly of youthful rebellion.